cloudflare/cloudflare-docs/content/d1/tutorials/build-a-staff-directory-app/index.md

 difficulty: Intermediate
 content_type: 📝 Tutorial
 pcx_content_type: tutorial
-title: Build a Staff Directory
+title: Build a Staff Directory Application
 ---

 # Build a Staff Directory with D1, Cloudflare Pages and HonoX

 In this tutorial, you will learn how to use D1 to build a staff directory.
 This application will allow users to access information about an organization's employees and give admins the ability to add new employees directly within the app.

-To do this, you will first need to set up a D1 database to manage data seamlessly, then you will develop and deploy your application using the [HonoX](https://github.com/honojs/honox) framework and [Cloudflare Pages](/pages).
+To do this, you will first need to set up a D1 database to manage data seamlessly, then you will develop and deploy your application using the [HonoX Framework](https://github.com/honojs/honox) and [Cloudflare Pages](/pages).

 ## Prerequisites